greiginsydney/captureKNX/docs/step3-setup-the-Pi.md

 The installation will prompt you for them.
 The default values are four addresses starting from 1.1.250 (hoping they're well out of your active range).
 Please change these when prompted if they're already in use.

 The script installs the reporting component `InfluxDB`, which also requires a user login name and password for its web interface.
-The terribly unsecure 'knxLogger' is the default for both, and you should please change them when prompted.
+The terribly unsecure 'captureKNX' is the default for both, and you should please change them when prompted.

 You'll also be asked for an 'organisation' and a 'bucket'.
 Neither name are particularly important.
 The former could be the name of the building, its street name, or something like that.
-The 'bucket' is the name of the database. 'knxLogger' is as good a value for that as any, but feel free to change it - but be aware it will be visible all the time on the data visualisation screens.
+The 'bucket' is the name of the database. 'captureKNX' is as good a value for that as any, but feel free to change it - but be aware it will be visible all the time on the data visualisation screens.
 (Keep it short too).

 | Prompt | What is it? | Default value |